michaelj103/tetrominos/README.md

 To build-and-run, simply invoke `swift run tetrominos`

 In the current version, the tool is interactive only and will ask for "Dimensions" and "Pieces".
 Dimensions takes the form of a string `AxB` where `A` and `B` are integers.
 Pieces should be a string of counts and piece names.
-The possible names are the letters I, J, L, O, S, Z that resemble the 6 standard Tetris pieces.
+The possible names are the letters I, J, L, O, S, Z, and T that resemble the 7 standard Tetris pieces.
 For example

 ```
 $ swift run tetrominos